 We are all incredibly aware of the need to reduce plastic use and particularly single-use plastic.
 We strive to keep plastic use to a minimum and are introducing recyclable options wherever possible.

 - Our nurseries were one of the first to introduce kerbside recyclable non-black plant pots in spring 2019.
-You can now find these in wide use at our garden centres
+You can now find these in wide use at our garden centres.

 - Across our nurseries, all waste plastic pots are recycled.
 The wraps around delivery trollies are recycled.
 The plastic skins from polytunnels are recycled at the end of their lifespan (5-10 years).
-All compost bags are recycled
+All compost bags are recycled.

 - In our Restaurants, we have changed our disposable plastics to compostable materials; this includes our disposable cups, lids, and straws.
-All of these are made from plant-based materials, such as trees, corn and sugar cane
+All of these are made from plant-based materials, such as trees, corn and sugar cane.

 We aim to keep waste to a minimum throughout our supply chain, reducing the volume that goes to landfill.

 - On our nurseries, wooden pallets are sold for re-use.
 Scrap metal is recycled locally.
-Cardboard is baled on site and recycled, while paper is collected by a commercial company and shredded in line with GDPR requirements.
+Cardboard is baled on site and recycled, while paper is collected by a commercial company and shredder in line with GDPR requirements.

 - Across our Garden Centres, Nurseries and at Head Office, since 2018 we have greatly increased our recycling volume through a contract with BIFFA.
 We introduced additional recycling streams, so we now separate and recycle food (including from our restaurants), glass, wood, mixed (paper, card and plastic) and green waste in line with our commitment to reducing waste to landfill.
-Through the BIFFA customer portal, we can see exactly how much waste we are sending to recycling each year, which we report to The Planet Mark (see below)
+Through the BIFFA customer portal, we can see exactly how much waste we are sending to recycling each year, which we report to The Planet Mark (see below).

-- We are increasingly moving to ‘digital first’ for our Gardening Club communications to minimise paper wastage
+- We are increasingly moving to ‘digital first’ for our Gardening Club communications to minimise paper wastage.

 We are committed to removing peat across all areas of the business; however, we must be careful to ensure peat is replaced with a sustainable alternative and not simply replaced with a product that is further damaging to the environment.